jaredgrambihler/GoogleArchiveAnalyzer/README.md

  Once the data is downloaded, it will be in a zip folder titled something like "Takeout-20200210" (The 2020 02 10 part represents a date).
 Inside the zip is a folder simply titled "Takeout".
 Extract this folder to a directory of your choosing.

-Clone the repository to this same directory, so it should be as follows:

-someDir/Takeout

-someDir/GoogleArchiveAnalyzer
+The directory of your "Takeout" folder should be specified in run.py

+GoogleArchive.analyzeData takes in the relative or absolute path of your Takeout folder, so simply modify this path before running.

-By running "run.py" in GoogleArchiveAnalyzer, a folder in the same directory should be created:
+By running "run.py" in GoogleArchiveAnalyzer, a folder in the same directory as run.py should be created:

 someDir/GoogleArchiveAnalyzer/GoogleArchiveData